Winter is just around the corner.

 6. Best for Budget - Kuoser Cozy Waterproof Reversible Winter Coat

-The Kuoser Cozy Waterproof Reversible Winter Coat is a popular dog jacket because of its lower price tag and has a wide range of sizes, from XS to 4XL.
+The Kuoser Cozy Waterproof Reversible Winter Coat is a popular dog jacket because of its lower price tag and comes in a wide range of sizes, from XS to 4XL.
 And that means you can easily find one that fits your canine correctly.

 It is reversible, fashionable, lightweight, with soft-touching cotton plaid on one side and water-resistant fabric on the other to keep your pup dry and comfortable on snowy days.
-There are also velcros in multiple areas, so putting it on and taking it off is a breeze.
+There are also Velcro attachments in multiple areas, so putting it on and taking it off is a breeze.

-Like most dog winter coats, it has a buttonhole that gives you access to the harness to attach a leash.
+Like most winter dog jackets, this puffer coat has a buttonhole that gives you access to the harness to attach a leash.

 Features: